MachacekJ/JMCore/README.md

 # About solutions
 POC for .NET 8 and Blazor and not ready for production !!!
+This is a "private" project and some parts/ideas of the code may be ported to productions in other projects.

 ![app.png](Doc%2Fimg%2Fapp.png)
 ![appMobile.png](Doc%2Fimg%2FappMobile.png)